 This continues until Doctor Jekyll decides that he’s going to pour the rest of the formula down the drain.
 He goes into his laboratory, but finds only the empty beaker.
 The doctor asks Bugs if he drank the potion; Bugs becomes insulted at the idea and leaves (“I am going back to the park!
 There is no question of my integrity there…”).

 Walking back to his park, Bugs transforms into a monstrous green rabbit, confirming Jekyll’s suspicion that Bugs did drink the potion.
 The people at the park who are busy feeding the pigeons see the transformed Bugs and run away screaming.
 Bugs (who, unlike Doctor Jekyll, retained his usual personality and is unaware of the change in his appearance) wonders aloud, “Now what’s eating them?
 Hmph!
 You’d think they never saw a rabbit before!”

 Players can choose to be Hyde Bugs in the Looney Tunes: Acme Arsenal video game.

-The images above are reproduced here in the interests of education and research into horror culture.
+The images above are reproduced here in the interests of education and research into popular culture.
 No copyright infringement is intended or implied.